ritza-co/learn-python-the-right-way/manuscript/appendix-d.md

     the book source.
 3.  `make html`.

-The last command will run sphinx and create a directory named `build` containing the html verion of the text.
+The last command will run sphinx and create a directory named `build` containing the html version of the text.

 *Note*: Sphinx supports building other output types as well, such as [PDF](http://en.wikipedia.org/wiki/PDF).
 This requires that [LaTeX](http://en.wikipedia.org/wiki/LaTeX) be present on your system.
 Since I only personally use the html version, I will not attempt to document that process here.